nealmcc204/gcdnd-docs/campaigns/The Drowning of Ana de Vaena/S10:thus_ends_tunkesk.md

 ## Kills

 * A ballista and it's crew, by Xan and Jared's lightning.
+* Most of the mutinous crew of the Bloodless, by the Bloodless (after being shrunk by Dunbar)
 * Neothelid by Clonkers
 * Captain of the Guard Rodrio Albergo by Captain Dunbar
 * Tunkesk, a Ulitharid, by Meabh